eztam-/BitCrackOSX/README.md

         - Disk-backed key/value store (LMDB / RocksDB / LevelDB)
         - Memory-mapped sorted file + binary search
         - In mem hash map? -> the limit is the memory

+## Performance Improvement Notes
+- Mixing Jacobian and Affine (“Mixed Addition”). this is what other like hashcats impelemnations do as well and I have adopted my implementation already to that.
+  _If both points are in Jacobian form, addition is slower because both have Z ≠ 1._
+  _But in most scalar multiplication algorithms (like the precomputed-table method you’re using), one point is fixed — e.g. (i+1)*G — and can be stored in affine form (x, y) with Z = 1._

 ## Architecture
 The GPU is used for the heavy elliptic curve (secp256k1) computations, i.e. generating public keys and computing hashes (SHA256 + RIPEMD160) for massive numbers of private keys in parallel.